nodejs/node/doc/api/fs.md

 Use up to 512kb per read otherwise to partition reading big files to prevent blocking other threads in case the available threads are all in use.
-If you use `options.bPerRead` make sure the value is equal to the nth power of 2 for best performance
+If you use `options.bPerRead` make sure the value is equal to the nth power of 2 for best performance.

 For applications that require as-fast-as-possible reading of file contents, it is better to use `fs.read()` directly and for application code to manage